sahahn/BPt/docs/options.rst

 Transformers
 ************

-Different base obj choices for the :class:`Transformer<ABCD_ML.Transformer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.
+Different base obj choices for the :class:`Transformer<BPt.Transformer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.